 Shinkansen Etiquette and Train Manners for Families in Japan

-- Calls are only allowed in vestibule areas between train cars, never from your seat.
+Use headphones for videos, games, or music.
+Speaker volume is discouraged, and phone calls should only be taken in the vestibule areas between train cars, never from your seat.

 Best Time to Ride the Shinkansen in Japan for Families